HyIsNoob/Orbital-Railgun-SFX/README.md

 # Orbital Railgun – Sounds Addon

 Client-side addon that adds custom sound effects to the [Orbital Railgun](https://modrinth.com/mod/orbital-railgun) mod.
-It introduces three core sounds—equip (draw), scope-on (start aiming), and fire (when the railgun actually shoots)—and aligns playback with the item’s real usage and cooldown so audio matches animations.
-When the game window loses focus (Alt+Tab), sounds continue “silently” (volume = 0) to keep the audio timeline in sync with animations, reducing desync when you return.
+It introduces three core sounds—equip (draw), scope-on (start aiming), and fire (when the railgun actually shoots)
 ## Download (for players)

 - Go to the GitHub Releases tab of this repo and download the latest `.jar` file.